 Unable to Vote in Person?

 If you find it difficult to get to your polling station on polling day and are not already registered as an absent voter you can either have a Postal vote or appoint a Proxy to vote on your behalf.
-Please indicate which type of form you would like in the box on the ITR form or contact Electoral Services for an application form.
+Please contact Electoral Services for an application form.

 The Two Versions of the Register